| Aragorn opened the door wearing

 the laces are decorated with horses' heads."

 Legolas stared at her for a moment.
-What in Middle Earth did
+What in Middle-earth does

-about tiny traces that the killer would not be aware he had left
+I am talking about tiny traces that the killer would not be aware

 The healer looked reluctant, but agreed.

-"If you find anything, please seal it in parchment,"
+"If you should find anything, please seal it in parchment,"

 said Eowyn, "and bring it to Lord Legolas personally."